People often ask, so I'll do my best to maintain an updated list of the tools that I use to do my thing.

 Computing.

-I record through a Rode mini on a boom arm and shock mount by the same manufacturer (until Justin persuades me to get a better microphone) and some wired OneOdio closed cup headphones.
+I record through a Rode mini (until Justin persuades me to get a better microphone) and wired OneOdio closed-cup headphones.

 Writing